For an overview of the program click here.

-Program prerequisites include a bachelor’s degree in any field and demonstration of competency in each of the following three areas:
+Program prerequisites include a bachelor’s degree in any field and demonstration of competency in each of the following two areas:

-- Computer Applications Competency.
-Students must demonstrate this competency by passing an on-line computer applications competency exam or by successful completion of the IS 146 or its equivalent.
-IS 146 or its equivalent will not count towards the requirements of the MS-CBS degree.
+- Information Systems Competency.
+Students must demonstrate this competency by successful completion of IS 301 or its equivalent, which will not count towards the requirements of the MS-CBS degree.

 - Computer Programming Competency.
-Students must demonstrate this competency by passing an on-line computer programming competency exam or by successful completion of the IS 210 or its equivalent.
-IS 210 or its equivalent will not count towards the requirements of the MS-CBS degree.
+Students must demonstrate this competency by successful completion of IS 310 or its equivalent, which will not count towards the requirements of the MS-CBS degree.

 The MS-CBS program consists of 30 semester hours of graduate coursework.
 The coursework includes a five-course core that is required of all students, 9 credit hours of management track required courses, and 6 credit hours of electives.
 The directed elective choices are designed to provide students a broader understanding of multiple cybersecurity functions normally expected in an organization.